rethinkdb/rethinkdb-rs/2-query-language/map-reduce-in-rethinkdb.md

 # An example with group #

-Suppose on the blog in the last example, you'd like to retrieve the number of posts _per category._ A MapReduce query to perform this operation would consist of the following steps:
+Suppose on the blog in the last example, you'd like to retrieve the number of posts _per category._ A map-reduce query to perform this operation would consist of the following steps:

 * A __group__ step that groups the posts based on their category.
 * The __map__ step from above.